fairyeszhuo/GEO4962-2021/_episodes/11-Analysing-ENSO.md

 *  <img src="../fig/nino-regions.png">

 There are several indices used to monitor the tropical Pacific, all of which are based on SST anomalies averaged across a given region as shown in the above figure.
-Usually the anomalies are computed relative to a base period of 30 years.
+Usually the anomalies are computed relative to a base climatological period of 30 years.

 * [Nino regions and observed sea surface temperatures](https://www.ncdc.noaa.gov/teleconnections/enso/indicators/sst/#:~:text=El%20Ni%C3%B1o%20(La%20Ni%C3%B1a)%20is,C%20(%2D0.5%C2%B0C))